coci/coci/README.md

 ### Hi there 🤚
-Something is interesting about computers >> they don't lie to you
+there is some interesting about computers >> they don't lie to you
 <!--
 **coci/coci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.